Samuel-Chapuis/EidoVehicules/README.md

 ## Contact

-For any questions, feedback, or support, feel free to reach out via the repository's issue tracker or directly at [samuel.chapuis@hotmail.com].
+For any questions, feedback, or support, feel free to reach out via the repository's issue tracker or directly by [mail](samuel.chapuis@hotmail.com).

 ## Credits
 - **Creator:** [Samuel Chapuis]